Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Pricing Alliance Design Problem (PADP)

-We now present our design pipeline for the {\it Pricing Alliance Design Problem} (PADP).
-In the PADP, the alliance---i.e., the jointly acting operators---sets a fare structure that optimizes joint operator priorities over the integrated multimodal network, subject to the passengers' endogenous route choice decisions.
-The individual operators must then decide whether or not to participate in the alliance they have designed based on the optimized fares and a revenue allocation mechanism.
+In the PADP, the alliance---i.e., the jointly acting operators---sets a fare structure to optimize joint operator priorities over the integrated multimodal network, subject to the passengers' mode and route choice decisions.
+The individual operators must then decide whether or not to participate in the alliance based on the optimized fares and a profit allocation mechanism.